Horse Racing Each-way Tip Of The Day | Ayr Best Bet On Monday

-Today’s horse racing each-way tip comes from Ripon races on their 6-race card, that starts at 6.15pm and runs till 8.45pm.
-See below what our value horse racing each-way tip of the day is on Monday 4th July from Ripon races and why we’ve selected this horse.
+Today’s horse racing each-way tip comes from Ayr races on their 6-race card, that starts at 1.50pm and runs till 4.35pm.
+See below what our value horse racing each-way tip of the day is on Monday 11th July from Ayr races and why we’ve selected this horse.

 Best Horse Racing Betting Offers & Free Bets